Brack-Off-Tech/btchub/README.md

 BtcHub Website

 ##Getting Started
 Here, you will Our website using PHP.
-Before begin, be sure to have a code editor [VS Code Recomended](https://code.visualstudio.com/) and some working knowledge of HTML, javacript and CSS.
+Before begin, be sure to have a code editor [VS Code Recomended](https://code.visualstudio.com/) and some working knowledge of PHP, HTML, javacript and CSS.

 If you're just starting out in web development, [start learning from here »](https://www.tutorialrepublic.com/html-tutorial/)